Deducing interfaces¶

 in the interface definition YAML.

-This operation is performed for all defined interfaces per a given subset of ports so the overall result of this step is a collection of matchings.
+This operation is performed for all defined interfaces for a given subset of ports.
+The overall result of this step is a collection of matchings.

-For most interfaces these matching will be poor - e.g. axi_a_arvalid
+For most interfaces these matchings will be poor - e.g. axi_a_arvalid

-This step picks a representative RTL signal from a single signal matching from the previous step and checks its direction against direction of the corresponding interface signal in interface definition YAML - if it’s the same then it’s a master interface (since the convention in interface description files is to describe signals from the master’s perspective), otherwise it’s a slave.
+This step picks a representative RTL signal from a single signal matching from the previous step and checks its direction against direction of the corresponding interface signal in the interface definition YAML - if it’s the same then it’s a manager interface (since the convention in interface description files is to describe signals from the manager’s perspective), otherwise it’s a subordinate.

-This step computes a score for each matching returned by step 2.
-This score is based on the number of matched/unmatched optional/required signals in each matching.
+This step computes a score for each matching returned by Step 2.
+The score is based on the number of matched/unmatched optional/required signals in each matching.

 A well-behaving scoring function should satisfy some properties to ensure that the best “fitting” interface is selected.
 To describe these we introduce the following terminology: